gbrdead/silo/README.md

 `org::voidland::concurrent::turning_grille::TurningGrilleCrackerProducerConsumer` implements the producer-consumer pattern using a fixed number of producers and an adaptive number of consumers.
 If some part of the CPUs idle occasionally then the number of the consumers will be increased.
 If the contention of the threads becomes too high, their number will be decreased. `TurningGrilleCrackerProducerConsumer` is used for both the blocking and the mostly non-blocking portion queues.

 `org::voidland::concurrent::TurningGrilleCrackerSyncless` solves the same task without employing the producer-consumer pattern and without needing any synchronization.
-It divides the portions to N equal packages, each applied by a separate thread (acting as both producer and a consumer).
+It divides the portions to N equal packages, each applied by a separate thread (acting as both a producer and a consumer).
 If the thread scheduler is perfectly fair then this solution will be perfect.
-If the thread scheduler is fairly unfair then the more privileged threads will be done earlier and leave some of the CPUs unused while the less privileged threads finish their jobs.
+If the thread scheduler is fairly unfair then the more privileged threads will be done earlier and leave some of the CPUs unused until the less privileged threads finish their jobs.
 Notice that the syncless implementation is synchronization-free only as far as software goes.
 The CPUs still synchronize their access to RAM and the higher level (common) caches.
 The hardware threads within a CPU are even more contentious with each other.

 ### Notes on the measurements